TranquilMarmot/StyleTime/README.md

 ### Secrets
 There is also no support or best practices for secrets since there aren't any environment variables or anything.
 As such, there is a file `common/secrets.js` that has all the secrets needed by the application.
 This file is not checked into source control.

-At the minimum, this file should contain:
+At a minimum, this file should contain:

 ```js
 export const getOpenWeatherMapApiKey = () => 'YOUR_OPENWEATHERMAP_KEY';